-Prior to joining Kitware, Cory was a Research Associate in the Department of Computer Science at The University of North Carolina at Chapel Hill.
-In 2010, he was awarded a contract from the National Library of Medicine to add Deconvolution Algorithms to the Insight Toolkit (award number A10-1515-002) with Principal Investigator Marc Neithammer.
-In 2011, he joined the Modeling and Data Analysis Initiative (MADAI) team working on Markov Chain Monte Carlo sampling software for estimating high-dimensional likelihood distributions for models of scientific phenomena.
-As part of that work, he created a custom version of ParaView to disseminate visualization algorithms developed by the MADAI visualization group.
-In addition, he was the software lead for the Virtual Pediatric Airways Workbench (VPAW), a surgical modelling and planning tool for physicians treating pediatric patients with obstructed airways.
+Prior to joining Kitware, Cory was a research associate for the Department of Computer Science at The University of North Carolina at Chapel Hill.
+During this time, he added deconvolution algorithms to the Insight Toolkit, created a custom version of ParaView for the Modeling and Data Analysis Initiative (MADAI) team at UNC to visualize high-dimensional likelihood distributions from Markov Chain Monte Carlo sampling, and lead the software development for the Virtual Pediatric Airways Workbench (VPAW), a surgical modeling and planning tool for physicians treating pediatric patients with obstructed airways.

 - B. Levin, Y. Jiang, E. Padgett, S. Waldon, C. Quammen, C. Harris, U. Ayachit, M. Hanwell, P. Ercius, D. Muller, and R. Hovden, "Tutorial on the Visualization of Volumetric Data Using tomviz," Microscopy Today, vol. 26, no. 1, pp. 12-17, Jan.
 2018.
 [URL]